bitcoin-unlimited/BUwiki/identity__protocol.md

 ### Registration Offer Response

-The crypto-identity app creates and issues a http "post" request of the following format.
+The crypto-identity app creates and issues a http or https "post" request of the following format.

 http://**domain**[**:port**]/**path**